 First right of refusal

-This is often where the buyer is trying to sell their own house and buy a new house at the same time, and the seller is trying to protect themselves from waiting for the buyer to sell their old house.
-The seller and the buyer therefore agree that the seller can accept additional offers, providing the prospective buyer with a first-right-of-refusal notice to perform in the event the seller receives an additional offer on the house.
-The “perform” in this contingency typically means that the buyer must sell their previous house prior to being able to continue with buying the seller’s house, and it must happen in a particular period of time that satisfies the seller.
+This is often where the buyer is trying to sell their own house and buy a new house at the same time.
+The seller is trying to protect themselves from waiting for the buyer to sell their old house.
+The seller and the buyer therefore agree that the seller can accept additional offers.
+This provides the prospective buyer with a first-right-of-refusal notice to perform in the event the seller receives an additional offer.
+The “perform” in this contingency typically means that the buyer must sell their previous house prior to being able to continue with buying the seller’s house.
+It must happen in a particular period of time that satisfies the seller.

 If the buyer is unable to perform, then the seller can back out.

-Similar to the first-right-of-refusal contingency, this is when the seller builds a clause into the contract that allows the seller to get out of the contract most generally if the buyer is taking too long to sell their previous house.
-The difference between this contingency and the first-right-of-refusal is that the seller isn’t always continuing to market their house, but they are still waiting for the buyer to perform.
+Similar to the first-right-of-refusal contingency, this is when the seller builds a clause into the contract that allows the seller to get out of the contract.
+This will generally happen if the buyer is taking too long to sell their previous house.
+The difference between this contingency and the first-right-of-refusal is that the seller isn’t always continuing to market their house.
+They are still waiting for the buyer to perform.